 How do I sign up to be a VAVS Volunteer?

 - Contact the Department of Veterans Affairs facility nearest you.
 Ask for Voluntary Service.
 Tell their staff of your interest in becoming a VAVS Volunteer.
 The staff will take care of everything else including your interview, orientation, and assignment!
 Locate the VA facility nearest you.

-- Or fill out the Volunteer Now! form on our Volunteer or Donate page.
+- Fill out the Volunteer Now! form on our Volunteer or Donate page.
 Someone from your local VAVS office will contact you with additional information.